Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 cat eukbank_ciliate_clean.fasta | grep ">" | cut -f1 -d ";" | tr -d ">" > ciliate_asvs.list
 ```

-Extract ciliate rows from the table:
+The eukbank_18S_V4_counts.tsv file contains information about sample and amplicon.
+Make a list with only ciliate ampicons.

 ```
-grep -f ciliate_asvs.list eukbank_18SV4_asv.table > eukbank_18SV4_asv.subset.table
+grep -f ciliate_asvs.list eukbank_18S_V4_counts.tsv > sample_amplicon
 ```

-Remove columns with only 0's with the subset.R script.

-Before running the script we had 18816 columns, and after we had 14735.

-### Make an ASV table for ciliates with subset of metadata
+Make a metadata file for ciliates with amplicon using the R script metadata_ciliates.R

-The extracted ASV table is in wide format.
-Convert it to long format, and add extracted metadata with the R script long_asv_metadata.R.
+We have metadata for 10881 ciliate sequences.

 Remove the " symbol from the file:

 ```
-cat asv_long_metadata | tr -d '"' > asv_long_metadata
+cat metadata_ciliates | tr -d '"' > metadata_ciliates_formatted
 ```

 ### Extract soil ciliate ASVs